 With a printable template in-hand and a roll of your kiddo’s fave patterned wrapping paper, you can create this adorable unicorn valentine box from hello, Wonderful!

-Head to your local Dollar store, pick up a white swivel-top trash can and you’re halfway to making this simple R2D2 Valentine Box.
+Head to your local Dollar store, pick up a white swivel-top trash can and you're halfway to making this simple R2D2 Valentine Box.
 Joys of Boys Blogger (and mother of FOUR boys!)
 Kara Lewis has the instructions here.
-Bonus: If your Star Wars fanatic want to send some Force-ful Valentine cards, check out her free Star Wars Valentine printables.
+Bonus: If your Star Wars fanatic wants to send some Force-ful Valentine cards, check out her free Star Wars Valentine printables.

 It's a little bit traditional, a little shabby chic—this Valentine Box from Punkin Patterns lets you put your own special stamp on your project by wrapping a carefully folded cereal box with whatever scrapbook paper fits your kiddo's personal style.
 Go to Punkin Patterns to find out more.

 Faux Flower Unicorn

 Make magic with this faux flower-filled unicorn art activity.
 Get the full how-to steps from A Girl and Her Glitter here.

 Your Valentine will be ready to pack up and head out with this easy project that makes a suitcase-style Valentine box.
 What's more, the case is just a repurposed cereal box (with a whole lot of decorations on top).
 Kids will love collecting their loot and then whisking their box away by the handles when the end-of-the-day bell rings.
 Get the instructions at Plaid Online.

 Forget about the plain holiday wrapping paper everyone else uses.
 Your child can get creative, crafting their own print for a stand-out Valentine’s Day box.
 Celebrate the winter season and use snow-like cotton balls to paint print heart shapes onto red or pink paper.
 Wait for the paint to dry and wrap a reused shoe box in the artsy awesomeness.